hammad-ali18/ed25519_verification_program/README.md

 anchor build
 ```

-## Step 3: Generate a new Program Id
+## Step 3: This is will return the existing programId
 ```bash
 solana address -k target/deploy/state_check_program-keypair.json
 ```

 #### copy paste the keypair on lib.rs ,Anchor.toml and state-check-program.ts

-## Step4:
+## Step4 Generate a new programId ():
 ```bash
 solana-keygen new --outfile target/deploy/state_check_program-keypair.json

 ```
-#### This will generate a keypair file which will resemble the programId newly generated
+#### copy paste the keypair on lib.rs ,Anchor.toml and state-check-program.ts

 ## Step 5: Deploy the program
 ```bash